SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## AWS CloudTrail - Root Console Successful Login Observed

  This signal detects when a successful root account login occurred within an AWS account.
-This privileged account should seldomly be used within an AWS cloud environment.
+This privileged account should be used within an AWS cloud environment only on a seldom basis.
 Amazon's best practices state you should only use the root account to create the initial local IAM users and assigned one of the accounts administrative privileges or to perform rare tasks only available to the root user.
 The security operations center should be aware when the AWS root account is accessed.

 ## AWS CloudTrail - S3 Bucket Public Access Block Disabled